 358

-Alpelisib will be administered at 200 mg orally once daily following food on a continuous dosing schedule starting on Cycle 1 Day 1 in a 28-day cycle
+Alpelisib was administered at 200 mg orally once daily following food on a continuous dosing schedule starting on Cycle 1 Day 1 in a 28-day cycle

-Olaparib will be administered at 200 mg orally twice daily irrespective of meals on a continuous dosing schedule starting on Cycle 1 Day 1 in a 28-day cycle.
+Olaparib was administered at 200 mg orally twice daily irrespective of meals on a continuous dosing schedule starting on Cycle 1 Day 1 in a 28-day cycle.

-Progression-free survival (PFS) was defined as the time from randomization until the first documented disease progression or death from any cause, based on BIRC assessment.
+Progression-free survival (PFS) was defined as the time from randomization to the first documented disease progression or death from any cause, as determined by blinded independent review committee (BIRC) assessment.
 Participants without an event were censored at the date of their last adequate tumor assessment.
 Clinical deterioration without objective radiologic evidence was not considered disease progression in the primary efficacy analysis.
+Disease progression was defined according to Response Evaluation Criteria in Solid Tumors (RECIST), version 1.1, as a ≥20% increase in the sum of diameters of target lesions, taking as reference the smallest sum on study (including baseline), with an absolute increase of at least 5 mm, the appearance of one or more new lesions, or unequivocal progression of non-target lesions.

 Overall survival (OS) is defined as the time from date of randomization to date of death due to any cause.
 If a participant is not known to have died, then OS will be censored at the latest date the participant was known to be alive